AhanekuGift/xcalc/README.md

 See my motivation here >> http://www.eobasi.com/first-python-gui-progam-xcalc

+## Xcalc Source Code
+This code documentation is intended to help you understand, use and modify Xcode if you are new to Python programming.
+The program is written in good will, in the spirit of open source.
 If you happen to find this program or the source code useful, feel free to use as you see fit with or without attribution.

-# Simple Calculator with Python GUI (Xcalc) Source Code
+Xcalc is written with Python3.
+With a few adjustment to the code, you can have it working on Python 2 as well.

 ```python
 #!/usr/bin/python3